 And there are some of them there is no memorial who are perished as if they had never been, and are become as if they had never been born, and their children with them.
 But there were men of mercy whose goodly deeds have not failed.
 Good things continue with their seed.
 Their posterity are a holy inheritance and their seed have stood in the covenants.
 And their children for their sakes remain forever.
 Their bodies are buried in peace and their name liveth into generation and generation…

-Social history is like picking up a wonderful novel and being cast back in time to intrigue, romance, desperation and loss.
-Fashion, dastardly dealings and heroes taller than mountains.
+Genealogy is addictive!
+It’s also time consuming and a darn nuisance when everyday responsibilities get in the way.
+Family history encompasses all the attributes of picking up a wonderful novel and being cast back in time to tales of intrigue, romance, desperation and loss.
+Fashion, dastardly dealings and heroes taller than mountains and some villains as well.
 It’s imagining the struggles and the triumphs and bringing to life all those little things that happen each day in our lives that over the fullness of time drift into the pages of history.
-It’s also being able to travel to places near and far.
+It’s being able to travel to places near and far.
 The traveler within is fed with satisfaction and awe when you are finally looking at some much anticipated bucket list item.
 The beaten patina of an old door, peering in the grubby windows of a rusty and knocked about building.
 The ruins of a long forgotten piece of farm equipment.
 An old gnarled tree that stands where once people lived and breathed.
 For me a busy street corner with flashy shops and neon signs disappears and becomes again the dusty street with horses and carriages and young raggedy children darting in and out of alleys.
 When I’m working on one of ‘my stories’ as the family call them, I imagine I am talking to the family members I am ‘visiting’ and asking them to share their life with us.
 I try to do this as respectfully and with dignity the same as I would with anyone I was sharing a cuppa and a chat with.
-I’ve always said about myself, I’m an open book, if you want to know something just ask.

 Sometimes in the absence of concrete facts we have to look at what else was happening in the same places at these times and draw similarities to our own families histories.
 Thus fleshing out and making the stories richer and less about dry dates and dusty facts such as when we are born and when we died.
 Facts but nonetheless, hardly interesting.